-In addition to this natural resistance to change, procurement managers also tend to look for the more rational reasons for potentially opposing an automated solution.
+In addition to this natural resistance to change, procurement managers also tend to look for more rational reasons for potentially opposing an automated solution.
 As procurement expert Dr. Soheila R. Lunney points out, when confronted with new software or a process update managers tend to ask a simple question: What’s in it for me?

 Break down that question into its actual meaning, and the cause for hesitation becomes more clear.
-Procurement managers will be at the front line of implementing an automated procure to pay process.
+Procurement managers will be at the front line of implementing an automated procure-to-pay process.
 Does that mean their workload will increase?
 How will their management process change?
 If they don’t get answers to these questions, resistance to change becomes more pronounced.

 3) Lack of Team Involvement